gunjan1909/3d-portfolio/README.md

 #### To do (personal)

-- Work more on responsiveness of 3d models ---
-- Update the projects, and testimonials and other personal information -
+- Update the projects, and testimonials and other personal information ⏳
-- Add more styles/colours if required -
+- Add more styles/colours if required ❓
-- Add a footer/to navbar,socials(linktree,linkedin,github) and other stuff if required -
+- Add a footer/to navbar,socials(linktree,linkedin,github) and other stuff if required ✔️
 - Add a scroll-to-top button(optional) ✔️
 - Fix touch scroll for mobiles due to canvas ❌